 As a Boston University freshman, Dan Ronan was recruited to play hockey for the Terriers.
 He was on the ice for the first time that season when Travis, his roommate, was injured.
-Over the past 15 years, Dan and Travis have remained close friends and in that time Dan is proud of the foundation’s exponential growth.
-He is amazed at how Travis’ story has transcended generations; children not yet born at the time of the accident read Travis’ book and take away from it Travis’ core values.
-Dan is also proud of the way TRF is run as all money raised goes back for grants for individuals with spinal cord injuries or spinal cord injury-related medical research.
-He believes TRF makes big differences in people’s lives.
+Over the past 19 years, Dan and Travis have remained close friends and in that time Dan is proud of the foundation's exponential growth.
+Read More

-Lee Roy says he could not have imagined that the Travis Roy Foundation would be where it is today when the family started the organization 15 years ago.
+Lee Roy says he could not have imagined that the Travis Roy Foundation would be where it is today when the family started the organization in 1997.
 He is very grateful for the time and dedication that so many gave during the Foundation’s establishment, and to those who have continued to support the Foundation with their resources, time and talent.
-He says that the purpose of the Foundation has always been to raise money for spinal cord injury survivors and research for a cure, but he is amazed at the level of professionalism that the numerous volunteers have brought to the organization.
-His favorite TRF fundraising event is the WIFFLE ball tournament because he believes it encapsulates the spirit of the organization.
-Each year the participants are thrilled with the feeling of competition for a good cause.
+Read More

 Steve and his four children reside in Hudson, Ohio.